A very strange end to the term....

 Waterproof coat: Please send a coat daily, sometimes it seems that children face all four seasons in one day!
 If shopping for new, please select a waterproof one with a hanging loop to enable your child to put it safely on their peg.

 Water bottle: A standard sized bottle will fit in our carrier crates and is less likely to get lost when carried to and from the play ground.
 Please choose a non spill 'sports top' which should contain water - we do not allow juice or flavoured water.

 Draw string PE bag: A draw string bag will fit on your child's peg without causing their coat to fall on the floor.
 Please leave full indoor (shorts and white tee shirt) and out door (track suit, tee shirt and trainers) kit in school all week.
 It is sensible to add a spare pair of pants and socks too incase your child ever requires a full change of clothes.

 Reading folder: Each child will need their own reading folder to transport their books and letters to and from school each day.
 Our expectation is that children share a book with an adult at home five times a week and that this is recorded in their reading record book.

 Cool Milk If you would like your child to have milk at snack time, please ensure you sign up as soon as possible on the cool milk website.

-Children in First Class Blue will have a weekly spelling piece of homework and they are to practise their times tables through logging onto the Times Table Rockstars website.
-Details of their username and password will be sent home.
+Children in year one will have a weekly spelling piece of homework and they are to complete My Maths activities, details of their username and password will be sent home.

-In the First class we hope to help your children to develop their independence and organise more of their belongings than they did last year.
+In the First class we hope to help your children to develop their independence and organise more of their belongings than they used to.
 To support them with this, please encourage them to remember their own coat, water bottle and reading books each day.
 PE kit should be brought on a Monday and can be taken home for a wash on a Friday.